Members

 As Director of Education and Outreach at UCMP, I manage collaborative programs to share paleontological research with K-16 audiences and the public.
 My responsibilities include expanding UCMP web resources, increasing diversity, equity, and inclusion in the geosciences, and providing graduate students with opportunities to participate in education and outreach activities to improve their communication skills.

-Education, Outreach, Collections and loans, Exhibits
+Education, Outreach, Research, Collections

 Education